cog

 1: Find your Chromebook’s board name by going to chrome://version, it will be behind “stable-channel”.

-2: Get your Chromebook’s RMA shim from chrome100.dev or download a prebuilt one here.
+2: Get your Chromebook’s RMA shim from chrome100.dev & run the commands below or download a prebuilt one from here.

 B: Run "mkdir -p data/rootfs", "sudo ./build_rootfs.sh data/rootfs bookworm", "sudo ./patch_rootfs.sh path_to_shim path_to_reco data/rootfs", & "sudo ./build.sh image.bin path_to_shim data/rootfs".

-4: Enable Dev Mode & then Recovery Mode (Esc+Refresh+Power when booting).
+4: Enable Dev Mode & then plug in the storage device & reenter Recovery Mode (Esc+Refresh+Power).

-5: Boot into Debian & log in.
+5: Boot into Linux & log in.
 The default is user/user.

 6: Expand the rootfs partition so that it fills up the entire disk by running "sudo growpart /dev/sdX 4" (replacing sdX with the block device corresponding to your disk) to expand the partition, then run "sudo resize2fs /dev/sdX4" to expand the filesystem.